tribixbite/awesome/README.md

 *   [TengHu/Generating-Sequences-With-Recurrent-Neural-Networks](https://github.com/TengHu/Generating-Sequences-With-Recurrent-Neural-Networks) - Implementation of Paper Generating Sequences With Recurrent Neural Networks
 *   [proshian/neural-swipe-typing](https://github.com/proshian/neural-swipe-typing) - A transformer that decodes swipes across a smartphone keyboard into words (gesture / swipe / glide typing) (enhanced yandex cup solution)
 *   [Marktechpost/AI-Tutorial-Codes-Included](https://github.com/Marktechpost/AI-Tutorial-Codes-Included) - Notebooks for Tutorials from Marktechpost
+*   [microsoft/mcp-for-beginners](https://github.com/microsoft/mcp-for-beginners) - This open-source curriculum introduces the fundamentals of Model Context Protocol (MCP) through real-world, cross-language examples in .NET, Java, TypeScript, JavaScript, Rust and Python.
+Designed for developers, it focuses on practical techniques for building modular, scalable, and secure AI workflows from session setup to service orchestration.
 *   [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 *   [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable music generation LM with textual and melodic conditioning.
 *   [google-gemini/gemini-fullstack-langgraph-quickstart](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart) - Get started with building Fullstack Agents using Gemini 2.5 and LangGraph